 “You can say that again.”
 Buffy snorted.
 “But I suppose it did work out.
-I mean, it was sort of worth it to get into trouble with to see Giles whimper and cross his legs whenever he sees her,” Buffy smirked.
+I mean, it was sort of worth it to get into trouble with Mom to see Giles whimper and cross his legs whenever he sees her,” Buffy smirked.

 Willow perked up.
 “See!
 I told you he was useful!
 And I got a letter from NASA and DARPA and MIT after mom called them and told them what I did.”

-“You also got grounded for a month when she found out he was fully functional,” Buffy pointed out.
+“You also got grounded for another month when she found out he was fully functional,” Buffy pointed out.
 “And all that is coincidence.
 Mom might also have died of a stroke from seeing him again.”

 “I know, I know, I’ll apologize again, okay?
 Bake some more cookies?”
 Willow offered.